oroinc/documentation/community/documentation.rst

 Documentation Format
 --------------------

-The Oro Platform documentation uses `reStructuredText`_ markup language and `Sphinx`_ generator for web publishing.
+The Oro documentation uses `reStructuredText`_ markup language and `Sphinx`_ generator for web publishing.
 You can find more information about the syntax on the Sphinx website by reading `reStructuredText Primer`_.

 Documentation Source